GoLangWebSDK/rest/README.md

 REST
 ---

 REST Module allows you to quickly build controller based RESTfull API.
-It's built on top of `net/http` std lib server multiplexer so no additional dependencies are required.
+It's built on top of `net/http` std lib  multiplexer so no additional dependencies are required.

 ## Quick Start
 Quick example demonstrates how you can simply turn any struct into a rest controller by embbeding the base `rest.Controller` struct.
-The embbeding implements the `RestHandler` interface with the CRUD methods that are mapped to the request path.
+The embbeding implements the `RestHandler` interface with the CRUD methods that are mapped to the request paths.
 To implement custom CRUD handlers just overwrite the interface methods like in the example.

 Checkout the [examples](https://github.com/GoLangWebSDK/rest/tree/master/examples) for more working examples.